-This fee is inclusive of current manuals of course notes and 4 residential retreat week-ends for each qualification (Cert IV or Dip of Yoga Teaching or Adv.
-Dip. of Therapeutic Yoga Teaching) for local students and one week's intensive training and assessment at HIA, Gold Coast for interstate or overseas students
+This fee is inclusive of digital copies of current manuals of course notes and an agreed weekend residential retreat for each qualification (Cert IV or Dip of Yoga Teaching or Adv.
+Dip. of Therapeutic Yoga Teaching) for local students and one week's intensive training and assessment at HIA, Gold Coast for interstate or overseas students.